-Master’s vs. Doctorate
+Master’s vs. Doctorate Degrees

 On the higher education ladder, the next step up from a master’s degree is a doctorate.
-The main difference between a master’s and a doctorate is the shift in focus from studying to researching.
+The main difference between a master’s and a doctorate degree is the shift in focus from studying to researching.
 With a doctorate, you are not only expected to expand upon your own expertise, but to also eventually contribute to the pool of knowledge in your field.

 There are several types of doctorate degrees and different countries have different categories of doctorates.
 In the United States, for example, it is possible to become a Doctor of Law, Doctor of Medicine, and Doctor of Pharmacy among others.
 However, the most popular and most recognizable doctorate is the Doctor of Philosophy (PhD).

 One major difference between masters and PhDs is the length.
-While master’s degrees tend to take 1-2 years to complete, PhDs normally take much longer.
+While master’s programs tend to take 1-2 years to complete, PhDs normally take much longer.
 Laia Alegre Zurano is a current PhD student at Universitat Pompeu Fabra in Barcelona.
 She says that PhDs can take up to five years to complete – but only in exceptional circumstances.

 “PhDs are supposed to take between three and five years.
 Normally they are three years, but if you want to take a fourth year then you have to ask for it from the university, but they will give it to you for sure.
 If you want to take a fifth year then you have to demonstrate that something happened during these four years that meant you couldn’t finish your PhD.”
 (02:45)